probmods/dippl/chapters/03-enumeration.md

 Continuation-passing style is useful because it allows us to manipulate the execution of the program in ways that would otherwise be difficult.
 For example, we can use CPS to implement exception handling.

 Let's look at `cpsFactorial` again.
 Suppose we want to throw an error when `n < 0`.
 By "throw an error", we mean that we stop whatever computations we would have done next and instead pass control to an error handler.
-This is easy in continuation-passing style: since there is no implicit stack -- i.e. no computations waiting to be performed -- all we have to do is call an error continuation.
+This is easy in continuation-passing style: since there is no implicit stack -- no computations waiting to be performed -- all we have to do is call an error continuation.

 ~~~~
 var totalCpsFactorial = function(k, err, n) {